In This Article

 Since the middle of the 1890s, nipple piercing has been worn to enhance sexual arousal and provide constant stimulation, thus enlarging the size and attractiveness of the nipples.
 While pierced nipples have fallen in and out of fashion since the Victorian era, they've never gone away.
 Today, nipple piercings are considered one of the most erotic and sexy forms of body piercings.
-It's a rather quick and easy piercing procedure, and several different jewelry styles can be worn to change the style and appearance of the piercing once it is fully healed, thus increasing the versatility and attractiveness of this body modification.
+It's a relatively quick and easy piercing procedure.
+Several different jewelry styles can be worn to change the piercing type and appearance once it is fully healed, thus increasing the versatility and attractiveness of this body modification.

 Thinking about getting your nipple pierced?
-If you do, you'll need to practice proper nipple piercing aftercare to ensure your new modification heals as quickly and as comfortably as possible.
 Below, you'll find helpful tips for getting your piercing and how to care for it afterward.
 Keep scrolling for everything you need to know about nipple piercings.

 Placement: The flesh of one or both nipples